 - End your round

 There are two basic resources.
 Moving costs feet, while buying tiles costs shells.
-The third resource, fruit is a joker, that can be used as both, but can’t be mixed, unless you have a certain hut.
+The third resource, fruit is wild.
+It can be used as both, but can’t be mixed (unless you have a certain hut).

 Obtaining new tiles